moshi4/COGclassifier/README.md

 ## Installation

 `Python 3.9 or later` is required for installation.
-RPS-BLAST(v2.13.0) binary is bundled in COGclassifier ([src/cogclassifier/bin](https://github.com/moshi4/COGclassifier/tree/main/src/cogclassifier/bin)).
+Installation of RPS-BLAST(ncbi-blast+) is also necessary.

 **Install bioconda package:**